Low Testosterone

 Increased body fat

-BOTTOM LINE?
-Low testosterone doesn’t mean you’ve lost your edge—it just means your body’s shifting gears.
+Low testosterone doesn’t mean you’ve lost your edge, it just means your body’s shifting gears.
 While this can feel weird or worrying, you’re far from alone.
-Here’s the key: You might think fixing low Testosterone is simple, but your hormonal system is a total team sport!
+Here’s the key: You might think fixing low testosterone is simple, but your hormonal system is a total team sport!
 These symptoms are often made worse by the rest of the crew getting out of sync.
 High stress (Cortisol), carrying a little extra weight (which creates more Estrogen), or simply lacking the DHEA and Growth Hormone (GH) building blocks can actively stop your body from making or using the testosterone you do have.
-The signals from your brain that tell your body to produce T—scientifically known as LH and FSH—also get disrupted when the other hormones are out of balance.
+The signals from your brain (LH and FSH) that tell your body to produce testosterone can also get disrupted when the other hormones are out of balance.